 Small G: 5 Different Lesson Components

-Our Small G Plan may be paced for smaller churches, but we refuse to cut corners.
-You may not need 12 teaching series/year, but we still want to be your simple solution for gospel-centered youth ministry.
+We designed the Small G Plan with smaller churches in mind—pacing it intentionally and crafting it carefully to offer a solid, simple solution for gospel-centered youth ministry.
 That’s why, in addition to parent video resources and a year’s worth of youth ministry games, we equip you with five different lesson components with each Small G series.
 Let’s overview each of them briefly before we dive into 3 different ways to teach Small G lessons:

 1) Small Church Guide